PraneelMakam/characterai-chatgpt-wrapper/README.md

 ## 🙏 Acknowledgments

-- OpenAI for providing the GPT and voice APIs
+- OpenAI for GPT-4o and TTS APIs
+- ElevenLabs for realistic voice synthesis
+- Supabase for database and storage
 - The React and Node.js communities
 - All the fictional characters that inspired this project